tonethar/IGME-102-Fall-2022/docs/exam-2-prep.md

     - Slide #10 talks about **LIFO**  - "Last In, First Out"
     - Slides #9 and #13 discuss the most common actions that are performed on a Stack, which are **push**, **pop**, **peek**, **contains** and **clear**
     - Be sure that you review the **Queues and Callbacks** PDF and understand how Queues are different from Stacks
-    - Be sure that you review the **Collection Sets Iterators** PDF and understand how Sets are different from Stacks
+    - Be sure that you review the **Collection Sets Iterators** PDF and understand how Sets are different from Arrays, Stacks and Queues.

 ## IV.
 Cheat Sheet
 - One 3" x 5" index card, hand-written, is allowed